matt1432/nixos-configs/README.md

 what is currently not working:
 - plymouth theme has no login prompt
 - sddm theme flashes white
+- fixme: swaync acts up with eww
+- autosign in to keyring

 what i want to do:
 - learn flakes